valory-xyz/autonolas-frontend-library/README.md

 1. In `autonolas-protocol-frontend`, run `yarn unlink --no-save autonolas-frontend-library`.
 The `--no-save` flag is important to ensure that the dependency is not removed from `package.json` and `yarn.lock`.
 2. In `autonolas-protocol-frontend`, run `yarn install autonolas-frontend-library` to fetch the latest published version from GitHub.
 3. In `autonolas-frontend-library`, run `yarn unlink` to delete the symlink created by yarn.
 You may require sudo permissions to run this command.

-## Steps to update autonolas-frontend-library package to latest version

-1. Find the entry for `autonolas-frontend-library` in `package.json`
-2. Copy the short hash of the latest commit on [autonolas-frontend-library master](https://github.com/valory-xyz/autonolas-frontend-library/commits/main)
-3. Paste the hash into the github link that controls the `autonolas-frontend-library` version in `package.json`
-4. Run `yarn` to also update package-lock.json
-5. Open a PR with these changes.